Name of the Franks: Etymology

+Folk etymologies

 In a tradition going back to the 7th-century Chronicle of Fredegar, the name of the Franks comes from a legendary founder figure named Francio, who first led the Franks to settle on the Rhine and started to build a city named Troy there, after ancient Troy where his own ancestors supposedly came from.
 The city he had in mind is likely to be the real Roman city now known as Xanten, but then known as Colonia Traiana, which was really named after Trajan, but was known as Troja minor (lesser Troy) in the Middle Ages.
 Isidore of Seville (died 636) said that there were two proposals known to him about the origin of the Frankish name.
 Either the Franks took their name from a war leader called Francus, or else their name referred to their wild manners (feritas morum).